kahi-framework/kahi-ui.nbn.dev/content/docs/interactables/textinput.md

 [[properties.TextInput]]
 name="max_length"
-description="Sets the maximum amount of characters that the end-user <strong>CAN</strong> input, which will fail submission on a `<form>` if the input is invalid." types=["number"]
+description="Sets the maximum amount of characters that the end-user **CAN** input, which will fail submission on a `<form>` if the input is invalid." types=["number"]

 [[properties.TextInput]]
 name="min_length"
-description="Sets the minimum amount of characters that the end-user <strong>MUST</strong> input, which will fail submission on a `<form>` if the input is invalid." types=["number"]
+description="Sets the minimum amount of characters that the end-user **MUST** input, which will fail submission on a `<form>` if the input is invalid." types=["number"]

 [[properties.TextInput]]